Profile

 (Photo credit: Stefan Buddenbohm)

-Christof Schöch is Professor of Digital Humanities at the University of Trier, Germany, scientific Co-Director of the Trier Center for Digital Humanities (TCDH) and co-editor of the Journal of Computational Literary Studies (JCLS).
+Christof Schöch is Chair of Digital Humanities at the University of Trier, Germany, scientific Co-Director of the Trier Center for Digital Humanities (TCDH) and co-editor of the Journal of Computational Literary Studies (JCLS).
+He works at the intersection of Computational Literary Studies and the history of French literature.
 In the past, he has been president of the Association for Digital Humanities in the German-speaking areas (DHd, 2018–2022) and president of the international Alliance of Digital Humanities Organizations (ADHO, 2023–2024).

 Education